metauni/metaboard/CONTRIBUTING.md

 }
 ```

 Here `FigureMask` depends on what kind of figure it is.
-For a `Curve` a mask is a table indicating which line segments should be hidden.
+For a `Curve`, a mask is a table indicating which line segments should be hidden.
+In general, the structure of the figure mask determines how parts of the figure can be erased.
+If it was just a boolean value, we could only erase all or none of the figure.

 ### The EraseGrid
 In the [Drawing Tasks](#drawing-tasks) section it says